By Peter Mann

 The intention is to arrest the deterioration of the church, make it watertight and protect its fabric.
 In turn this will allow the safety fencing to be removed and full access to the churchyard reopened.
 The church itself will not be open.**

-The total cost is expected to be just under £151,000 – £61,000 will come from English Heritage, £2,000 from the Hatley precept to SCDC and the balance from South Cambridgeshire District Council.
+The total cost is expected to be just under £151,000 – £61,000 will come from Historic England, £2,000 from the Hatley precept to SCDC and the balance from South Cambridgeshire District Council.

 At a meeting on 9 June 2005, the SCDC Cabinet accepted the recommendation of its Conservation Advisory Group that the tender for £151,000 for the church to be made safe with a clay tile roof be accepted, rather than an alternative tender for £110,000 for it to be repaired with a corrugated iron roof.
 Hatley Parish Council’s contribution was conditional on the roof being tiled rather than covered in iron sheets.
 The Group’s recommendation was accepted – so although more expensive, tiles have won the day.